PAOK Academy

 PAOK Academy is the football academy system of Greek professional football club PAOK consisting of eleven official youth teams (Under-6/7, Under-8, Under-9, Under-10, Under-11, Under-12, Under-13, Under-14, Under-15, Under-17 and Under-20), based on the young athletes' age.
-PAOK's U15, U17 and U20 teams all play in Greek Superleague's (Superleague U15, U17 and U20 respectively). Ιn 2016–17 season, U20 team participated in UEFA Youth League as a champion on official superleague U17 2015–16.
+PAOK's U15, U17 and U20 teams all play in Greek Super League's (Superleague U15, U17 and U20 respectively). Ιn 2016–17 season, U20 team participated in UEFA Youth League as a champion on official superleague U17 2015–16.

 This academy holds more than 280 young players, and also more than 50 people work there (coaches, trainers, doctors etc.).
 The PAOK Academy maintains 16 training centers outside of Thessaloniki.
 These are in Athens, Didimoticho, Alexandroupoli, Komotini - Xanthi, Kilkis, Kavala, Drama, Kozani, Katerini, Lamia, Corfu, Rethymnon, Chios, Chalkidiki, Cyclades and Rhodes.

 History

 The first youth academy was created in 1952.
 The visionary was Austrian coach Wilhelm (Willi) Sefzik.

 His dream was to be able to bring out new talents that could evolve from an early age into the PAOK team.